thisismactan/Quora-stuff/README.md

 	- Associated answers/posts: ["Trump lost the popular vote by 2.8 million votes but won the election.
 What's the maximum popular vote deficient a presidential candidate can have and still win in the electoral college?"](https://www.quora.com/Trump-lost-the-popular-vote-by-2-8-million-votes-but-won-the-election-Whats-the-maximum-popular-vote-deficient-a-presidential-candidate-can-have-and-still-win-in-the-electoral-college/answer/Mac-Tan)

 - **user-bot**: Automatically generating new content based on a user's answers.
 (IN PROGRESS)

+- **romney-clinton**: Characteristics of counties that flipped from Mitt Romney in 2012 to Hillary Clinton in 2016.